 Written by Amber from Provocolate.
 See more from Amber on Instagram.

 Kythira, according to Greek mythology, is the birthplace of Aphrodite, the goddess of love and the island of Kythira is situated between Crete and the Greek mainland.
-It’s the most southern of Greek Islands mentioned here and therefore should be the hottest Greek island in May.
+It’s the most southern of the Greek Islands mentioned here and therefore should be the hottest Greek island in May.
 With a population of less than 3,500 and few international tourists, it’s definitely one of the quietest Greek islands too.

 You can reach Kythira from Athens by plane in less than an hour.
 Another option is to go there by boat from Piraeus, the Peloponnese or Crete.
 However, there aren’t many direct flights from other countries and because of this Kythira is not usually busy with tourists making its beaches far less crowded than some of the more well-known islands.